ViorelMocanu/astro-simpleanalytics-plugin/README.md

 This project uses [ESLint](https://github.com/eslint/eslint), Prettier and Commitlint for standardizing the look and feel of the source files when committing.

-Please run `pnpm verify --fix` prior to submitting pull requests.
+Please run `pnpm verify:fix` prior to submitting pull requests.

 ### 🧞 Available commands